1. Invoice Due Dates

 9. Keeping track of Direct Debits

-You would be keen on finding out who has set up a direct debit with your centre.
+You would be keen to find out who has set up a direct debit with your centre.

 With Cheqdin's direct debit, you will be notified every time: